-- Monitor potential for risks in real-time through the aggregation and visualization of third-party data feeds
+- Monitor potential for risks in real-time through the aggregation and visualisation of third-party data feeds

-- Conduct supplier visits from their own office utilizing augmented reality
+- Conduct supplier visits from their own office utilising augmented reality

 - Perform supplier audits through crowd sourcing

-- Monitor sustainability across entire ecosystems through automatic reporting and visualization
+- Monitor sustainability across entire ecosystems through automatic reporting and visualisation

-Digital procurement is an exponential shift that allows organizations to better deliver on their main mission with fundamentally different processes at a reduced cost.
-New operating models, organizational constructs, talent, and metrics will be necessary to embrace and nurture the new capabilities and meet heightened expectations.
+Digital procurement is an exponential shift that allows organisations to better deliver on their main mission with fundamentally different processes at a reduced cost.
+New operating models, organisational constructs, talent, and metrics will be necessary to embrace and nurture the new capabilities and meet heightened expectations.

 Figure 1: Characteristics of digital procurement